Description

 Specifically, diagnosis, therapy, and research in all aspects of communicative disorders with adults and children including aphasia, articulation, cerebral palsy, cleft palate, head trauma, hearing impairment, laryngectomy, preschool and school-age language, stuttering, voice, etc., are within the scope of Speech and Hearing.
 Audiological instrumentation and assessment, hearing aid evaluation and treatment, and aural rehabilitation are included also.

-Anatomical and physiological aspects of audition and the speech mechanism are collected by the Biology Library.
-Materials relevant to Speech and Hearing concerning phonetics and the systactic, semantic and pragmatic development of language are collected by the Modern Languages and Linguistics Library.
+Anatomical and physiological aspects of the auditory and speech mechanisms are collected by the Funk ACES Library.
+Materials relevant to Speech and Hearing concerning phonetics and the syntactic, semantic and pragmatic development of language are collected by the Literatures and Languages Library.

 Types of Materials: